movementbuff/offthegridgame/README.md

 - Save and exit the file.
-Do ***not*** set the file to Read Only.
+Do ***NOT*** set the file to Read Only.
 This is important as doing so would not allow you to change your sensitivity, volume, resolution and scaling methods inside the game menu!

 # Changing Settings ingame